 Teacher training providers will ask for:

-- evidence that applicants for teacher training have a bachelor’s degree from a university (non-UK or in the UK)
+- evidence you have a bachelor’s degree from a university (non-UK or in the UK)

 - a criminal record check